 What is a guardianship or conservatorship?

-In South Carolina a Guardian handles personal and custodial matters for an incapacitated adult (the “ward”).
+In South Carolina a guardian handles personal and custodial matters for an incapacitated adult (the “ward”).
 The incapacity may be due to mental illness, mental deficiency, physical illness or disability, advanced age, chronic use of drugs or alcohol, or other causes, except minority.
-A Guardian must decide where the person will live and make provisions for his/her care, comfort, and maintenance, including mental and health care decisions.
-A court-appointed Guardian must make yearly reports to the Probate Court regarding the condition of their ward.
-Guardians for minors are designated by the Family Court.
+A guardian must decide where the ward will live and make provisions for his/her care, comfort, and maintenance, including mental and health care decisions.
+A court-appointed guardian must report to the Probate Court annually or as otherwise directed by the Court regarding the condition of the ward.
+(Note: Guardians for minors are designated by the Family Court.)

-A Conservator manages financial affairs or property for an incapacitated adult or for a minor.
-The Conservator must manage and protect the property and report periodically to the court about the assets, receipts, and disbursements of the estate.
-No expenditures can occur without written Court order.
-If you are appointed conservator by the Court, it will be your responsibility to dutifully handle the financial situation of the protected person as stipulated by the Court.
+A conservator manages financial affairs or property for an incapacitated adult (the "protected person") or for a minor.
+The conservator must manage and protect the property and report periodically to the Court about the assets, receipts, and disbursements of the estate.
+If you are appointed conservator by the Court, it will be your responsibility to dutifully handle the financial situation of the protected person as ordered by the Court.
 Most conservators must be bonded.
 A bond insures that the conservator carries out his duties faithfully and appropriately.
 The bond is based on the total value of the protected person's personal property (excluding real estate), plus estimated income

 How do I know if I need to establish a guardianship or conservatorship?

-If you know someone who, because of a mental illness, mental deficiency, physical illness, disability, advanced age, chronic use of drugs or alcohol, etc., can no longer manage his or her money or make decisions about personal or medical care, that person may need a court-appointed Guardian or Conservator.
-In the case of a minor, a Conservator must be appointed in certain cases when the minor is entitled to receive a sum of money from an insurance settlement, inheritance, etc. You should discuss whether or not a guardianship or conservatorship is needed with an attorney.
+If you know someone who, because of a mental illness, mental deficiency, physical illness, disability, advanced age, chronic use of drugs or alcohol, etc., can no longer manage his or her money or make decisions about personal or medical care, that person may need a court-appointed guardian or conservator.
+In the case of a minor, a conservator must be appointed in certain cases when the minor is entitled to receive a sum of money from an insurance settlement, inheritance, etc. You should speak to an attorney to discuss whether or not a guardianship or conservatorship may be needed.

 How do I start, and how much does it cost?

-Because this is a legal proceeding, we strongly recommend that you contact an attorney who practices in the Probate Court.
+As the establishment of a guardianship or conservatorship is a legal matter, you should contact an attorney for advice and assistance.
 Lawyer's fees can vary depending on the circumstances and complexity of the case.
-The Court will appoint appoint an attorney to represent the allegedly incapacitated adult.

 What is the general procedure?

-Please note, the guardianship and conseravatorship appointment proceedings have several steps; generally the appointment of a guardian and/or conservator takes a minimum of sixty to ninety days.
+Please note, the guardianship and conservatorship appointment proceedings have several steps; generally the appointment of a guardian and/or conservator takes a minimum of sixty to ninety days.

 If a Health Care Power of Attorney exists, a guardianship may be avoided.
+(Please see the Documents section of this website for a free Health Care Power of Attorney.)
 If a patient is able to consent to care under the Adult Health Care Consent Act, a guardianship may not be necessary.
 A conservatorship may not be necessary if the adult's only cash asset is a monthly Social Security check or if the adult's only asset, other than monthly Social Security checks, is real property and no changes are proposed for the property at this time.
 If a Durable Power of Attorney exists, a conservatorship may be avoided.